francojposa/personal-site/_dev_setup_guides/postgres-setup-macos.md

 ## 2. Initialize Postgres with `postgres` as the Default User

-`brew services start` is the command we want to initially avoid, as it does not allow us to set the initial superuser name for a new Postgres instance.
+Do not use `brew services start` yet!
+This is the command we want to avoid at first, as it does not allow us to set the initial superuser name for a new Postgres instance.

 The [PostgreSQL wiki First Steps page](https://wiki.postgresql.org/wiki/First_steps) alludes to the solution: [the `initdb` command](https://www.postgresql.org/docs/9.5/app-initdb.html). `initdb` is the CLI for initializing a new Postgres instance, and it allows the user to set all instance parameters, including the one we care about here: